ScottyLabs/governance/__meta/synchronizer/README.md

 ## Keycloak

-- TODO: Create the Keycloak clients if they do not exist.
+- Create the Keycloak clients if they do not exist.
   - There will be 4 clients, for local, dev, staging, and prod.

 - Create the Keycloak groups if they do not exist.
+  - A lead group will also be created with the suffix "-leads".
+  - A developer group will also be created with the suffix "-devs".
   - An admin group will be created with the suffix "-admins".

-  - A developer group will also be created with the suffix "-devs".
+- Add team leads to the Keycloak lead group.

-- Add team members to the Keycloak devs team.
+- Add team devs to the Keycloak developer group.

-- Add team leads to the Keycloak admins team.
+- Add team admins to the Keycloak admin group.

 ### Hashicorp Vault

 - Create Hashicorp groups and necessary policies and aliases to integrate with Keycloak for authentication.
   - Dev groups can read the local secrets.
-  - Admin groups can read and edit all secrets.
+  - Lead groups can read and edit all secrets.

-## Validations
+## Manual Validations

 ### Github